 from near and from far.

-Residents from around the Mission and Potrero neighborhoods took advantage of last Potrero Yard tour of the year.
-15 people came to explore this century-old yard ahead of construction next year.
-The team plans to offer tours early this to continue engaging with the community on this project.
+Residents from around the Mission and Potrero neighborhoods took advantage of the last Potrero Yard tours of the year.
+People came to explore this century-old yard ahead of construction later this year.
+The team will continue to offer tours until the yard closes for construction.